Starmer backs chief of staff after assurances briefing did not come from No 10

 Asked if he would sack those responsible, Sir Keir replied: “I will absolutely deal with anybody responsible for briefing against ministers, Cabinet ministers or any other ministers.
 I have always said that is the standard that I expect, and that is the standard that I will enforce.”

-Sir Keir’s long-time ally and chief of staff Mr McSweeney has been blamed by some within Labour for the fallout from the attacks on Health Secretary Wes Streeting.
+Mr McSweeney has been blamed by some within Labour for the fallout from the attacks on Mr Streeting, which were an apparent ploy to warn off potential leadership contenders.

 Asked whether he still has confidence in his chief of staff, the Labour leader said: “Of course I do.
 I work closely with my whole team.
 Our focus is on working for the country.”